comeillfoo/cifostoolbox/README.md

 + `FlameGraph`
 + `perf`

-## About our lord and saviour -- getpid.sh
+## About our lord and saviour -- getpid

 `getpid` is the script for defining the process id by its name